apache/druid/docs/querying/sql-aggregations.md

 These functions create sketch objects that you can use to perform fast, approximate analyses.
 For advice on choosing approximate aggregation functions, check out our [approximate aggregations documentation](aggregations.md#approx).
-To operate on sketch objects, also see the [DataSketches post aggregator functions](sql-scalar.md#sketch-functions).
+To operate on sketch objects, see the scalar [DataSketches post aggregator functions](sql-scalar.md#sketch-functions).

 ### HLL sketch functions